yishanyuan/Airbnb_Analysis_2024/README.md

 # Source of dataset
 Airbnb Offical Websites:https://www.airbnb.com

-# Search Data
+# Scrape Data
-Automating the process of searching for Airbnb listings based on specified search parameters, extracting property links, and saving/loading these links for future use.
+Using the `python3 code/scrape.py` on the cmd to run the data.

+## Search For Airbnb Listings and Save Links

-**Functions Used:** <br>
+**Key Functions:** <br>
+`open`: Initialize the headless browser using `Selenium` WebDriver with customized options.<br>
 `search`: Simulate an Airbnb search with specific parameters (location, check-in, check-out dates, and guest details) and extracts property links from the results.<br>
 `save_urls`: Save the extracted property links to a JSON file.<br>
-`load_urls`: Load saved property links from a JSON file for future processing.<br>

 **Processing Logic:**
-The program constructs a search URL based on user input (location, check-in, check-out, etc.) and uses `Selenium` to navigate to the Airbnb results page.
-The HTML content of the page is parsed with `BeautifulSoup` to extract property links that contain "/rooms/".
-The process is repeated for all available pages by clicking the "Next" button until no more results are found.
-Extracted links are saved in a JSON file and can be loaded later for further use.
+The program begins by launching a headless browser using the `Selenium` WebDriver.
+It searches for property listings based on the specified cities and check-in/check-out dates.
+The HTML content of each page is parsed with `BeautifulSoup` to extract property links containing "/rooms/".
+This process is repeated across all available pages by clicking the "Next" button until no more results are found.
+Finally, the extracted property links are saved to a JSON file.

-# Scrape Data
-Automating the process of searching Airbnb property listings, extracting room details (features, prices, house rules), and saving this data into a JSON file.
+## Extract and Save Room Details

-**Functions Used:** <br>
+**Key Functions:** <br>
-`open`: Initialize the headless browser using `Selenium` WebDriver with customized options.<br>
-`close`: Close the `Selenium` WebDriver once all operations are completed.<br>
-`search`: Search for property links based on specified parameters (location, check-in, check-out).<br>
-`save_urls`: Save the collected property links into a JSON file.<br>
-`load_urls`: Load previously saved property links from a JSON file.<br>
+`load_urls`: Load saved property links from a JSON file.<br>
 `get_room_details_page`: Load and parse the room details page using `BeautifulSoup`.<br>
 `extract_room_features`, `extract_price_info`, `extract_house_rules`: Extract room features, pricing details, and house rules respectively from each property page.<br>
 `save_to_json`: Save the extracted room details into a JSON file.<br>
+`close`: Close the `Selenium` WebDriver once all operations are completed.<br>

 **Processing Logic:**
-The program starts by opening a headless browser using `Selenium` WebDriver.
-It performs a search for property listings based on specified cities and check-in/check-out dates.
-Property links are extracted, and they can be saved to or loaded from a JSON file.
-For each property link, the page is loaded, and details such as room features, prices, and house rules are extracted.
-The extracted data is stored in a dictionary and saved into a JSON file for further use.
-After completing the extraction process, the browser is closed.
+ Load property links from a JSON file.
+For each link, the corresponding page is opened, and details such as room features, prices, and house rules are extracted.
+The extracted information is then saved to a JSON file.
+Once the extraction process is complete, the browser is closed.

-# Extract Data
-Extracting detailed information about Airbnb properties (room features, prices, and house rules) from property URLs and saving this information into a JSON file.

-**Functions Used:** <br>
-`get_room_details_page`: Load and parse the room details page using `BeautifulSoup` after interacting with the webpage (e.g., closing popups).<br>
-`extract_room_features`: Extract room features by clicking the "Show all amenities" button and parsing the content.<br>
-`extract_price_info`: Extract pricing information including nightly rates, cleaning fees, and other costs from the room details page.<br>
-`extract_house_rules`: Extract the house rules of a room by clicking the "Show more" button and parsing the content.<br>
-`save_to_json`: Save the extracted room details into a JSON file for further use.<br>

-**Processing Logic:**
-For each property URL, the page is loaded and any popups (like translation prompts) are closed. `BeautifulSoup` is then used to parse the page's HTML content, and relevant room details (features, prices, house rules) are extracted.
-Room features are retrieved by interacting with a "Show all amenities" button, while price information is obtained from specific sections on the page.
-House rules are similarly extracted by interacting with a "Show more" button.
-Finally, all extracted data is saved into a JSON file for future processing or analysis.

 # Clean Data